Astroworld Festival crowd crush: Build-up

 At 12:17 p.m., staff lost control of another checkpoint and the fence in the Green Lot was damaged by an individual using bolt cutters.
 By 2:00 p.m. a VIP entrance completely broke down after at least 200 fans surged through its barricades and checkpoints, knocking over metal detectors and trampling several attendees.
 At least one person was injured and by 2:30 p.m., at least six were detained for trespassing.
 According to multiple eyewitness accounts, authority figures at the entrances or on the grounds abandoned wristbanding, pat-downs, and directional posts, and later that night alcohol and drugs were seen in the possession of numerous attendees, especially in the merchandise section.

 By about 3:15 p.m., HPD started to report dangerous crowd conditions.
-An EMT dealing with an expected influx of people seeking medical help for overdoses said their understaffed medical teams became overwhelmed with traumatic injuries by 8:15 p.m. and they had to stop documenting patients and start triage.
-After running out of medical equipment and naloxone, treatment was delayed by at least 20 minutes for many unconscious patients.
-Some medics on-hire who were not trained in CPR had to seek out audience members who were, but gave up because the crowds were too tightly packed for the procedure to be properly implemented.
 At 3:54 p.m., according to ParaDocs' logs, medics had treated at least 54 patients and crowd conditions were getting dangerous.
 At approximately 4:15 p.m., around 150 people broke and breached another gate.
 At 4:30 p.m., several eyewitnesses described injuries from several attendees attempting to climb over barricades to escape crowd compression and mosh pits at the festival's secondary stage where Don Toliver was performing.

 Between approximately 4 p.m. and 5 p.m., a meeting took place in Travis Scott's trailer that included Chief Finner, Scott, and Scott's personal security manager Michael Brown.
 Finner said he relayed concerns about the unruly crowd, advised Scott's team to be cautious about their messaging on social media, and urged awareness of social unrest and the COVID-19 pandemic.
 Finner also advised Brown to contact his department in advance.
 He then thanked Scott for his support of Houston.
 According to Scott's lawyer, neither security nor best practices were discussed, characterizing the conversation as a brief one to only wish Scott well.